 For a complete overview of Media Optimizer and how it can help you to optimize the media on your site, see the Media Optimizer Overview.

 If you've followed the Media Optimizer walkthrough you'll have seen how easy it is to get started using a web address media source.
-This quick start is similar, but demonstrates how to set up Media Optimizer as an HTTP proxy, letting you optimize any publicly available media.
+This quick start is similar, but demonstrates how to set up Media Optimizer using your own web address media source.

 Complete this short survey to tell us about your media optimization needs.

 This quick start assumes that you have already signed up to create your Media Optimizer account and are now logged in.

 You can start configuring an optimization profile in any of these ways:

 - From the Getting Started tab, click Configure an Optimization Profile.

 - From the Dashboard tab, click Add Optimization Profile.